microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

 ### States

-The following section describes the different states in which a `Button` can be throughout the course of interaction with it.
+The following section describes the different states which `Button` can be in as a result of interaction.

 #### Enabled and Disabled states